 Right to be deleted

-People will have the right to ask you to delete the data your hair/beauty salon or barbershop holds about them unless there is a good reason not to.
+People have the right to ask you to delete the data your hair/beauty salon or barbershop holds about them unless there is a good reason not to.

-This is a big change.
 You probably send many clients appointment reminders, e-newsletters, special offers, newsletters, birthday vouchers and seasonal greetings.

 Information audit